XIFAXAN 550 mg is indicated to reduce the risk of overt hepatic encephalopathy (HE) recurrence in patients 18 years of age and older.

 For additional information on the reimbursement process or for reimbursement assistance for XIFAXAN 550 mg, please visit Xifaxan550helpline.com.

-Visit Xifaxan550.com for additional resources for your practice, including
+Visit Xifaxan550.com for additional resources for your patients, including

 - H.E.L.P.–the HE Living Program